 Guide to Day of Wedding Photography:

-Please keep in mind, this is just a guide and of course can be re-arranged!
-It is put together to help you think through the timing of moving from one place to the next and to make sure we can capture all the significant parts of the day that are on your mind as well as the small details that otherwise may pass us by!
+After shooting over 250 weddings, it’s safe to say this is not our first rodeo 😉 We have seen all the good and hard parts of timeline planning and have found this to be the BEST tool for showing our couples the appropriate allotments of time for different portions of the day when it comes to your photography.
+Please keep in mind, this is just a guide and of course can be re-arranged or changed.
+It is put together to help you think through the timing of moving from one place to the next and to make sure we can capture all the significant parts of the day that are on your mind as well as the small details that otherwise may pass us by.

 So, I definitely don’t want to overwhelm you with a massive email so I created this post to help you through the timeline process.
 I promise this information will be worth it in the end!
 I just want to make sure I explain everything really clearly so that we’re 100% on the same page when it comes to the timeline and the amount of images, etc. 80% of my weddings have an INCREDIBLE amount of fun portraits that you may see because they opted for a first look.
 Below you will see a “sample timeline” that will show you about how much time is needed.